tearflake/symp-intro/docs/introduction.md

 ## ⚙️ Anatomy of the Pipeline

+The pipeline stages may choose from the three symbolic subsystems:
 - **Symbolmatch**: Ensures the input follows the expected grammar.
 - **Symbolverse**: Transforms the symbolic structure into a symbolic result.
 - **Symbolprose**: Interprets the graph and produces a symbolic result.